opendatalu/datagouvlu-pages/pages/en/legal/terms.md

 Contributors are solely responsible for the data, metadata or content they publish on the Platform.

+The platform is designed to host and distribute datasets directly related to Luxembourg, particularly through their origin, producer, purpose, or scope.
+The portal administrators reserve the right to remove any dataset that does not meet these criteria.

 #### 2.6.2.
 Datasets containing personal data

 Datasets containing personal data, i.e. data, including non-nominative data, allowing the re-identification of natural persons, may not be disseminated by the Platform unless the persons concerned have given their consent or if a legal provision allows it.